twolastnames/stock-data/README.md

 # Stock Data Candlestick Chart

 This was submitted as an application to a job I didn't get.
-Maybe I should have used some higher level libraries?
+Maybe I should have used some higher level libraries, or done it with hooks?

 For a given company and symbol, this application will give the last month of daily market data in a candlestick chart.
 This has been tested on Chrome version 80.